adam-hughes-devinit/adt/README.md

 Codes are the various categorizations applied to project records and related data.
 For example sector, recipient country and flow class are codes.
 Codes can now be viewed from Navbar > Codes > (code name).
 Users who belong to AidData can edit, add and remove values for each code type.
 All users can see the code values, and via their individual pages, see which projects have that particular value.

-It’s not possible to create a new code type from the web interface, only change values for existing codes.
+It's not possible to create a new code type from the web interface, only change values for existing codes.

 ### Deflators
 As before, deflation is handled by an external service, visible at `data.itpir.wm.edu/deflate`.
 There are plans to embed deflation metadata with the project table so that end users can see the values used and when they were employed.